Scare Tactics Booklet – Individual

 Despite this body of research, well-meaning people spend hours of time and energy and millions of dollars on prevention messages that are likely to have no impact on the people they intend to serve.
 In fact, they could backfire and make things worse.
 Why Scare Tactics Don’t Work in Prevention Messaging explains the research behind effective and ineffective messaging in prevention.
 As a resource guide, it’s intended for new and experienced preventionists, whether they’re part-time, full-time, or volunteers.

-The booklets are available individually for $4.00, which includes shipping, or in packages of 50 for $75 plus standard shipping and handling charges ($10 up to $100; over $100 order is 10% of total cost).
+The booklets are available individually for $4.00 or in packages of 50 for $75 plus standard shipping and handling charges.